pedrocatre/pixyll/_posts/2018-02-28-the-power-of-less.md

 Suffice it to say I followed the advice and the presentation was a hit.
 They LOVED how simple it was.
 They LOVED that the demo showed the power and potential of what I built instead of just hearing about it.
-They LOVED the surprised of expecting to be confused and bored to tears but instead getting a light presentation.
+They LOVED the surprise of expecting to be confused and bored to tears but instead getting a light presentation.

 The lesson is:
 _Keep it simple and high level.
 Favour less information over too much._